-- Rituximab (alone or in combination).
+- Rituximab or any other anti-CD20 antibody (alone or in combination).

 - Any other complement inhibitor (e.g., eculizumab, ravulizumab, or sutimlimab).

+- Bortezomib

 - Any other investigational drug.

 - Plasma exchange.

-Phlebotomy/venesection for iron overload is also prohibited.
+Phlebotomy/venesection for iron overload is also prohibited during Part A of the study.